Delhi City Day Tour

 Enntrance Fees: Indian : INR 30 Per Person & Foreigner : INR 500 Per Person

-The India Gate is a war memorial located at the center of New Delhi across the Rajpath at the eastern end.
-An imposing India Gate is 42 mt high made of red stone, laid out a huge Arc-de-Triomphe like archway in the middle of the cross road of Rajpath, formerly known as Kingsway.
-It is originally called as an All India War Memorial.
-The foundation stone of India Gate was laid by His Royal Highness, the Duke of Connaught in 1921 and it was designed by Edwin Lutyens.
-It commemorates to 82,000 soldiers of British Indian Army who lost their lives in First World War in the period of 1914-21 and the Third Anglo-Afgan War.
-More than 13500 names of Indian and British soldiers are inscribed on the wall of India Gate.
-There is another memorial located close to the Gate called Amar Jawan Jyoti (The flame of immortal soldier), raised after India got its independence, where eternal flame burns 24 hours under the arch for the soldiers who were killed in the Indo-Pakistan war in 1971.
-Present, India Gate is a picnic spot for locals due to being surrounded by lush green lawns.
-The India Gate is illuminated every evening that makes a lovely display with colored light fountains.
-Republic day Pared on 26th January every year starts from President House and passes around India Gate.
-It is important to know the timings and entrance fees to the India Gate before heading to Delhi city tour.
+The India Gate, located at the center of New Delhi, is a war memorial situated across the Rajpath on the eastern end.
+This impressive monument, made of red stone and standing at 42 meters tall, is designed as a large archway, reminiscent of the Arc-de-Triomphe.
+Originally named as the All India War Memorial, it was designed by Edwin Lutyens, and its foundation stone was laid by the Duke of Connaught in 1921.
+The India Gate serves as a commemoration to the 82,000 soldiers of the British Indian Army who lost their lives in the First World War, from 1914-21, and in the Third Anglo-Afghan War.
+The names of more than 13,500 Indian and British soldiers are inscribed on the walls of India Gate.
+Adjacent to the Gate is another memorial known as the Amar Jawan Jyoti (The Flame of the Immortal Soldier), erected after India gained independence, where an eternal flame burns 24 hours a day in honor of the soldiers who lost their lives in the Indo-Pakistan war in 1971.
+Today, the India Gate is a popular picnic spot for locals, as it is surrounded by lush green lawns.
+The monument is illuminated every evening, creating a beautiful display with colored light fountains.
+The Republic Day Parade on 26th January every year begins from the President’s House and passes around India Gate.
+Before embarking on a tour of Delhi, it is essential to be aware of the India Gate’s timings and entrance fees.

 Timings: Opens all days (05 Am to 12 AM)